kubernetes/website/docs/tasks/configure-pod-container/assign-cpu-resource.md

 But the Container is only being allowed to use about 1 cpu.
 The Container's CPU use is being throttled, because the Container is attempting to use more CPU resources than its limit.

-Note: There's another possible explanation for the CPU throttling.
+**Note:** There's another possible explanation for the CPU throttling.
 The Node might not have enough CPU resources available.
 Recall that the prerequisites for this exercise require that each of your Nodes has at least 1 cpu.
 If your Container is running on a Node that has only 1 cpu, the Container cannot use more than 1 cpu regardless of the CPU limit specified for the Container.
+{: .note}

 ## CPU units